-Centre for Mental Health is recruiting IPS team leaders /co-ordinators to develop IPS mental health employment services in Bedfordshire and Wiltshire.
+Centre for Mental Health is recruiting IPS team leaders /co-ordinators to develop IPS mental health employment services in Wiltshire.

 We've changed many lives in our 30 years of research and there's still more to do.
 Help us by submitting your birthday wish for mental health and donate if you can.